Home Documents Documented Cars Other Cars Period Articles Factory Ads "P" code cars Trivia

 on the driver's side.

-There are two differences between the Ford and Mercury 406/427 engines - valve covers and 1963 harmonic balancers.
+The difference between the Ford and Mercury 406/427 engines is the valve covers.

 All Mercury 406s used "Mercury" stamped valve covers rather than the Ford "Thunderbird" stamped valve covers.

 The Mercury 406 valve covers did not use an identifying CID sticker like the Fords did.

 chrome valve covers as the Ford but with "Marauder 427" or "Super Marauder 427" stickers.